james-yf/Uni/cs2521/Notes/Makefiles.md

 # GCC Compiler Steps

-Although it seems compilation is one step `gcc -o executable_name source.c` there is more to it than meets the eye.
+Although COMP1511 has made it seem compilation is as simple as `gcc -o executable_name source.c` which produces an executable in a one liner, there is more to it than meets the eye.

 There are 4 distinct steps in the C compilation process.
+Due to a lack of necessity for this topic in the COMP2521 course, each step is covered briefly.

 ## 1. Preprocessing: